travula/logs/year-2025/october.md

     lying at the mill.
 I got them in an auto qnd all the bags are stacked in the south west room of the house.
 - [X] Coordinate with male laborers to set the pipe right.
-      The pipe is set properly.
+  - The pipe is set properly.
 The water from the canal when at a lower is flowing into the field now.
+After this task completed, they came home and laid the pipe undergroud to the water tank for cattle from the sump.
 - [ ] Plan to go to Hyderabad.
   - Thought of going in the evening, but forgot about the task of thrushing and winnowing green gram.
 This was